peteash10/bugpowder/README.md

 🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲🔲
 100%

-*(Don't try to replicate my maths - there are a few qualifiers in there which would take too long to explain)*
+*(Don't try to replicate my maths - there are a few qualifiers in there which would take too long to explain.)*

 ## The zines
 As the scanning progresses I will include a searchable index of the archive (or more likely a link to a Google spreadsheet).
 For now here's a dump of the directories.